Difference Between Taper and Fade

 2. A faded haircut features shorter hair at the sides and back, fading to skin or near skin length.

-3. Both taper and fade haircuts offer versatile styling options, with fade haircuts often seen as more dramatic and modern.
+3. Both taper and fade haircuts offer versatile styling options, with fade haircuts seen as more dramatic and modern.

 Taper vs Fade